Space

 Originally Published:

 Auroras are incredible displays of band-like structures called arcs that can stretch several thousand miles long and meander into finger-like curls.
 The phenomenon can be seen around the world.
-When viewed from the northern hemisphere, it's known as the northern lights or the aurora borealis; from the southern hemisphere, it's called the southern lights or the aurora australis.
+When viewed from the northern hemisphere, it's known as the Northern Lights or the Aurora Borealis; from the southern hemisphere, it's called the Southern Lights or the Aurora Australis.

-Magnetospheric substorms will create more auroras over the next two to four years.
+Magnetospheric substorms will create more auroras over the next couple of years.
 Part of this is a natural flux.
 Scientists expect the Sun to burst bubbles of plasma as its magnetic field lines collapse every 11 years, trapping the superhot plasma and solar wind until it simply must pop.
 The Sun then sprays the Earth with more solar wind, which ultimately ignites the auroras.
 This current chapter, called Solar Cycle 25, is far exceeding predictions set in 2019.
 The upcoming auroras are an unexpected surprise.

 How do auroras happen?